The National Basketball Association is an exclusive club.

 1995: Toronto Raptors and Vancouver Grizzlies (now Memphis Grizzlies)

-Due to the financial impact of the coronavirus pandemic and COVID-19 outbreak, the league is considering expansion now more than in recent years.
+Due to the financial impact of the coronavirus pandemic and COVID-19 outbreak in 2020, the league began considering expansion more seriously than in recent years.

 NBA commissioner Adam Silver explained: